Jump to content

 Frequently Asked Questions

-Is it a good idea to work in a start-up?
+Is it a good idea to work in a startup?

 What are the disadvantages of working in a startup?